-What worked well: support for local businesses.
-Many The coordination of a students, entrepreneurs mixture of student and some NGOs were groups worked with engaged in the process.
-WhatsApp, and establishing interview schemes through direct communication was very effective.
+The coordination of a mixture of student groups worked with WhatsApp, and establishing interview schemes through direct communication was very effective.

 Learning: When many actors who do not know each other are involved in one project, direct interaction through digital media, provides good support.